Residential care and nursing home standards and how to complain

-The Regulation and Quality Improvement Authority (RQIA) inspects all registered homes to make sure they meet Minimum Standards, which are set by the Department of Health (DOH).
+The Regulation and Quality Improvement Authority (RQIA) inspects all registered homes to make sure they meet minimum standards set by the Department of Health (DOH).

 To provide assurance that these standards are met, the RQIA inspects each home a minimum of two times per year to assess the quality of:

 Problems with your residential care or nursing home

 Most people have a positive experience of homes but sometimes problems can occur and you may want to make a complaint.

 You could ask a friend or relative, a voluntary organisation or a charity to help you make your complaint.

 You could also contact the Patient and Client Council who can provide free, confidential information and advice and help you make a complaint.

 Raising a concern can help improve the quality of residential care or nursing home services.